Akshat-Jain/database-internals-notes/Part 1: Storage Engines/Chapter 2 - B-Tree Basics.md

 ## Reading group discussion

 This section contains anything worth mentioning that came up as part of the weekly reading group discussion.

-I will update this section while adding notes for the next chapter.
+1. There is a good explanation of B-Trees in the Introduction to Algorithms book by Cormen that you may have lying around from school or work.
+It includes a nice explanation of how (spinning) disks work which is rare for an algorithms book.

+2. Good explanation of Red-Black and 2-3 trees: https://www.cs.umd.edu/class/fall2019/cmsc420-0201/Lects/lect06-aa.pdf

+3. Fly.io has a great blog, here's one from Ben Johnson about SQLite btrees: https://fly.io/blog/sqlite-internals-btree/